R-Van-Laer/Collapse-of-Classical-Electron/README.md

 -----------------------------------------------------------------------------------------------------

-# A couple of things about this project:
+# A couple of things about this project

 - This project was written in C++ on a Linux platform and uses Gnuplot for all graph related matters.